 While these seven suggestions should give you plenty of adventures while you’re waiting, there are other games like Starfield to try out ahead of next November.
 Other recommendations include the Fallout series of games, which while not space-based have plenty of Bethesda’s hallmark RPG elements about them.
 Also on the cards could be Star Citizen, although you’ll need a pretty high-spec PC for it to run well.
 Another game like Starfield in terms of that iconic Bethesda feel is, of course, The Elder Scrolls V: Skyrim.
 Admittedly, it’s not space-based, but it’s an epic RPG with plenty of brilliant NPC interaction, and it still holds up well over a decade since its release.

 Which games would you include in a list of games like Starfield to play while you wait?
-Let me know in the comments, or as always, you can catch up with me over on Twitter.
+Let me know in the comments.
 For more on gaming, check out this post on helping your kids learn through gaming or this list of open-world games to escape reality with.